HOL-BilalELJAMAL/SER/README.md

 * pickle

 ## Demo
-For running a demo, after forking the repository, run the following scrit:
+For running a demo, after forking the repository, run the following script:

           python 0-main.py